vmware/photon/docs/photon_installation/build_the_iso.md

 **Result**

+This command first builds all RPMs corresponding to the SPEC files in your Photon repository and then builds a bootable ISO containing those RPMs.

-The ISO is created at `$HOME/workspaces/photon/stage/photon.iso`.
+For example: The ISO is created at `$HOME/workspaces/photon/stage/photon.iso`.

+The RPMs thus built are stored under `stage/RPMS/` directory within the repository, using the following directory hierarchy:

+    stage/:
+            RPMS/:
+                    noarch/*.rpm    [Architecture-independent RPMs]
+                    x86-64/*.rpm    [RPMs built for the x86-64 architecture] aarch64/*.rpm  [RPMs built for the aarch64 (ARM64) architecture]